alexpolt/alexpolt.github.io/src/motivation.md

 <!-- md bug of not closing list if the first letter is space -->

   These two questions should help you get things in order.
+My main driving force is the desire to build things and see people use them.
+That is an emotional reason, sure.
+So I guess I'm somewhat lucky. :)